|2009||9||2||.818||6||2||.750||2009 CC Coach of the Year; ECAC South Atlantic Bowl Champions|

 |Recruiting Area:||PA Counties- Philadelphia, Lehigh, Northamption, Cumberland, Dauphin, State College, Western PA | N.J.
 Counties - Morris, Somerset|

-Named the 39th coach in Franklin & Marshall Football history on March 22, 2006, John Troxell finished his 12th year on the sidelines as the leader of the Diplomats football program this fall.
+Named the 39th coach in Franklin & Marshall Football history on March 22, 2006, John Troxell finished his 13th year on the sidelines as the leader of the Diplomats football program in the fall of 2018.
 Coach Troxell has brought energy and enthusiasm back to the Diplomat football program with his ability to motivate, teach and recruit at the highest level.
 He has built his program on character, integrity, and a family atmosphere with an unyielding commitment to excellence and winning.
-Having previously been part of three of college football’s biggest program turnarounds (Columbia, Muhlenberg, and Lafayette) he has done it again at F&M. Troxell has amassed 71 victories throughout his time in Lancaster, placing him second on the all-time wins list.
-He has also coached 89 All-Conference players since 2006.
+Having previously been part of three of college football’s biggest program turnarounds (Columbia, Muhlenberg, and Lafayette) he has done it again at F&M. Troxell has amassed 79 victories throughout his time in Lancaster, placing him second on the all-time wins list.
+He has also coached 96 All-Conference players since 2006.

-Troxell has guided F&M to a postseason game in six of the last nine seasons.
-Prior to taking over the program, F&M had one winning season in the previous 10 years.
+Troxell has guided F&M to a postseason game in seven of the last 10 seasons.
+Before taking over the program, F&M had one winning season in the previous 10 years.
 Troxell led the squad to back-to-back ECAC bowl games and winning seasons in 2009 and 2010, marking the first consecutive winning seasons at F&M since 1995 and 1996.
 In 2012 and 2013 he led his Diplomats to back-to-back ECAC bowl games for the second time.
-Along the way in 2012 his Diplomats upset then #9 Johns Hopkins.
+Along the way in 2012 his Diplomats upset then No. 9 Johns Hopkins.
 In 2013 his team beat Delaware Valley College to win the ECAC Southeast Bowl Championship.
-In 2016 and 2017, Troxell took his team to the postseason once again in back to back seasons, playing in the CC-MAC Bowl Series.
-In 2017, the Diplomats beat Widener for the CC-MAC Bowl Championship.
+From 2016-18 Troxell has led F&M to a CC-MAC Bowl game appearance in each season.
+The Diplomats have won twice in those contests, including wins over Widener in 2017 and Lycoming in 2018.

-In 2017, Coach Troxell guided the Diplomats to a 10-1 record.
-The 10 wins mark just the second time in school history that a team accomplished such a feat.
-The Diplomats won a Centennial Conference Championship and CC-MAC Bowl Championship.
-Troxell was named Centennial Conference Coach of the Year for the second time in his career following the 2017 season.
+The 2017 season was one for the ages as Troxell guided the Diplomats to a 10-1 record - marking just the second time in school history that an F&M team accomplished a feat of double-digit wins.
+The Diplomats won a Centennial Conference Championship and CC-MAC Bowl Championship as Troxell was named Centennial Conference Coach of the Year for the second time in his career following the 2017 season.
 Fifteen of his players earned All-Conference recognition, the most players recognized in school history and Joe Granahan was named Centennial Conference Defensive Player of the Year.

 In 2009, Coach Troxell guided the Diplomats to a 9-2 season that was capped by an ECAC South Atlantic Championship victory, one of eight seasons in F&M history where a team recorded nine or more wins.
-Troxell was named the Centennial Conference's Coach of the Year and was one of five national finalists for the highly coveted Liberty Mutual Coach of the Year Award at the conclusion of the 2009 season.
+Troxell was named the Centennial Conference's Coach of the Year and was one of five national finalists for the highly coveted Liberty Mutual Coach of the Year Award after the 2009 season.

 Under his guidance, F&M athletes have produced record-breaking performances.
 Several Centennial Conference (CC) marks have fallen from quarterbacks John Harrison (first in completed passes with 856, touchdown passes with 87 and most games gaining 400+ yards with three) and E.J.
 Schneider (first in most games gaining 300+ yards with 14 and most yards in a season with 3,379).
 Also finding their names at the top of many CC lists are receiver Jordan Zackery, who is first in the CC in career receptions by a receiver (262) and tailback John Kaschak, who is first in career catches by a running back (143) and receiving yards (1,127).
 On the defensive side, C.T.
 Marsh set the conference record for sacks in a career with 33.5 sacks and tackles for a loss at 59.